 Let’s make a deal – and fast

-There’s a time element involved with making any contract.
+There’s a time element involved in making any contract.
 You know there are other options out there for what you’re providing, and the other party likely has similar concerns at their end.
 If the essential details are in place, you likely just want to get an agreement in place and move on to the next task.
 Every business owner knows that time is money, and every minute wasted in creating a deal means a longer delay in taking in the revenue that keeps things going.

 Contract automation expedites that by having everything readily accessible online.
 There’s no emailing copies back and forth – or even mailing them, which can be cumbersome and create confusion over the various versions being shared.
 The current version is on the screen and ready for review.